AMD FSR Ray Regeneration

 Decoupled denoising

-To maximize compatibility and efficiency when denoising your game’s specific workloads, FSR Ray Regeneration provides multiple input/output configurations:
+To maximize compatibility and efficiency when denoising your game’s specific workloads, AMD FSR Ray Regeneration provides multiple input/output signals:

 Works with AMD FSR Upscaling and FSR Frame Generation